f5devcentral/f5-agility-labs-xc/docs/class7/module0/task1.rst

 - You never log into Kubernetes directly.
 - Deployments are driven entirely by CI/CD.
 - Application updates only occur after pipeline success.

-*What happened behind the scenes:*
-- F5 Distributed Cloud provisions and manages the Kubernetes environment.
-- Workloads are created dynamically by the pipeline.
-- Scaling and availability are handled by the platform.

 F5 Distributed Cloud Load Balancer, WAAP, Bot Defense, and API Discovery
 ------------------------------------------------------------------------